Helping first home owners save for a deposit inside superannuation

 Enabling older Australians to contribute the proceeds of the sale of their home into superannuation

-From 1 July 2018, if you are 65 or over, the Government will allow you to make a non-concessional (after-tax) contribution of up to $300,000 from the sale of your home provided that this has been your principle residence for the past 10 years or more.
+From 1 July 2018, if you are 65 or over, the Government will allow you to make a non-concessional (after-tax) contribution of up to $300,000 from the sale of your home provided that this has been your principal residence for the past 10 years or more.
 Both members of a couple will be able to take advantage of this measure.
 This means that a total of $600,000 per couple can be contributed to superannuation from the sale of the same house.

-For example, Anne and Joe are both over 65 and have been living in their principle place of residence for the last 20 years.
+For example, Anne and Joe are both over 65 and have been living in their principal place of residence for the last 20 years.
 Their children have moved out and they wish to sell their home.
 Under this new measure, Anne and Joe will be able to each contribute $300,000 as a non-concessional (after-tax) contribution to their superannuation account.

 You can still take advantage of this proposed measure even if your total superannuation balance is more than $1.6 million and you are no longer working.
 However, it is important to note that this contribution is not exempt from the $1.6 million transfer balance cap.
 This means that while you may be able to add this money to your super (accumulation) account you cannot add the $300,000 to your pension account if you will exceed this cap.